-In my own experience (and I’m a big eater!), binging on sweet potatoes is virtually impossible because they are SO filling and satisfying—especially when slathered with grass-fed butter and a generous sprinkle of Celtic sea salt.
-Sweet potatoes are loaded with vitamin A, a fat-soluble vitamin, which means that eating sweet potatoes with some fat—butter, coconut oil or extra-virgin olive oil—is mandatory if you want to maximize your absorption of vitamin A.
+In my own experience (and I’m a big eater!), binging on sweet potatoes is virtually impossible because they are SO filling and satisfying.
+Sweet potatoes are loaded with vitamin A, a fat-soluble vitamin, which means that eating sweet potatoes with a healthy fat—grass-fed butter, coconut oil or extra-virgin olive oil—will help you maximize your absorption of vitamin A.

 Roasting sweet potatoes requires zero “cooking skills”.
 You can roast in advance for an easy grab-and-go snack.
 But don’t try “roasting” sweet potatoes in a microwave!
 (A friend who did was sorely disappointed by the end result!!)